kon3gor/CognitiveServicesLab/README.md

 * Explore the resoult
 ![](https://github.com/kon3gor/CognitiveServicesLab/blob/master/MK/5.png)

-Add some settings to the app:
+Adding some settings to the app:
 -------
 * Now we need to add permissions to read and write external storge.
 Also we need to add click action to the button.
 * Double left click on properties.
 Go to the **Android Manifest** in opened window.